Third Culture Kids - Part 2

 How does where we come from shape how we see ourselves?

-On this episode I talk to Third Culture Kids (TCKs) from across continents about the extent to which being connected to various cultures shapes our self identity.
+On this episode we talk to Third Culture Kids (TCKs) from across continents about the extent to which being connected to various cultures shapes our self identity.
 We speak candidly about how the current political, social and economic climate of our home and host countries and how this has influenced how we see the world.

 I'm tired of being called a Oyinbo!